jinzhenfan/jekyll-now/_posts/2016-11-20-Random Forest based Gene Regulatory Network Inference during E.Coli Biofilm Formation.md

 category: analysis
 ---

-In this blog, I will build a gene regulatory network from gene expression data using Random Forests and perform a functional analysis for that network.
+In this blog, I will build a gene regulatory network from E.Coli gene expression data during biofilm formation, using a method based on Random Forests, and perform a functional analysis for that network.

 ### Datasets